Physical Exam for a Child with Congenital Heart Disease

 Other factors that may be considered during the exam include:

 Growth and development.
-The healthcare provider will check to see if the child’s height and weight are as expected for his or her age.
-They will also want to know if the child is meeting development targets for his or her age, such as walking and talking.
+The healthcare provider will check to see if your child’s height and weight are as expected for their age.
+They will also want to know if your child is meeting development targets for their age, such as walking and talking.

 Activity level.
-The healthcare provider will want to know if the child is active and busy, or does he or she tire easily.
-Let them know if activities such as walking or playing cause shortness of breath.
+The healthcare provider will want to know if your child is active and busy, or if they tire easily.
+Let the provider know if activities such as walking or playing cause shortness of breath.

 The symptoms of heart disease may look like other health problems.
 Always see your child's healthcare provider for more information.